FabianFriederichs/NTCCalibration/README.md

 **--target_adc_res** [req] Resolution in bits of the ADC values stored in the final LUT.
 For Marlin this is usually 10.

 **--reference_voltage** [req] Reference voltage of the ADC.
 When using Marlin, this can be looked up in the corresponding *HAL.h* header below the respective directory four your platform (e.g. *Marlin/src/HAL/LPC1768/HAL.h*).
 Search for `HAL_ADC_VREF`.
+Usually 3.3V or 5.0V.

 **--pull_up_resistance** [req] Pullup resistor value of the voltage divider used to measure the thermistor voltage.
 Can be found in the schematic of the board in question.
+4700 (Ohms) seems to be a common value.

 **--sample_temp_start** [opt] Lowest temperature entry in the final LUT.
 Defaults to 0 °C.